zacbraddy/Vimspirational/README.md

 1. Install [Babun](http://babun.github.io) you can follow the steps on the site they're pretty simple.
 1. Because Babun installs a separate version of Cygwin and a different environment you'll need to setup new SSH keys even if you already had some setup on another Cygwin install (I have to admit I don't know this is the case, I'm guessing here seen as I had SSH keys setup on my box and when I installed Babun they couldn't seem to find them)

+## Problems I'm sure I can solve but haven't yet
+- Babun has completely taken over the look and feel of the terminal from ConEmu, I want my background and colours back or at least be able to configure them myself :(

 ## Problems I faced during install that I haven't solved
 ### Conemu
 - When I was setting up the Babun task I wanted to use the `%projects% ` variable that I setup in the Environment settings as the startup directory but Babun seems to have trouble understanding the variable that was setup in ConEmu.
 For now I've hard coded the startup directory to my projects directory and also left the variable as they're separately useful but it would be great find a way to use these together.